getcontrol/KYC-tensorflow/README.md

 # Machine Learning Driven Identity Verification

 This repo contains a Jupyter Notebook that utilizes a Tensorflow Model to identity and smartly crop an Identity Card, along with an accompanying Flask app.
-The model was trained using the MIDV-500 dataset.
+The model was trained using a specially formatted version of the the MIDV-500 dataset where the images were converted from TIF to JPG and the extraneous metadata removed.
+This model also works for isolating and cropping photos of receipts as well.

+## Train the Model

 # Installation Instructions